ccrs2006/mongo-scraper/README.md

-This is a scraper app using MongoDB.
+This is an app that lets users view and leave comments on the latest news from Hacker news.

-Heroku Link
+All of the articles come scraped data from https://news.ycombinator.com/ using mongoose and cheerio to insert data into our app.

-Note: I set the note to open up when the user clicks on the headline, and the delete button is only available when there is a note (since otherwise there is no need for it).
+This is the link to see the app:  https://mongoscraper55.herokuapp.com/